Peter Walsh (Victorian politician)

 Peter Lindsay Walsh (born 9 January 1954) is an Australian politician.
 He has been a National Party member of the Victorian Legislative Assembly since 2002, representing the electorate of Swan Hill until 2014 and Murray Plains thereafter.
-Walsh was Minister for Agriculture and Food Security and Minister for Water in the Baillieu and Napthine Coalition governments.
-He has been state leader of the Nationals since 3 December 2014.
+He was state leader of the Nationals from 2014 to 2024 and served as Minister for Agriculture and Food Security and Minister for Water in the Baillieu and Napthine Coalition governments.

+Early life and career

 Walsh was born and raised at Boort in Northern Victoria, attending Fernihurst Primary School and Boort Secondary College.
 He was the president of the Victorian Farmers Federation from 1998 until his election to parliament in 2002.
 Before entering politics, he operated an irrigated horticulture and cropping enterprise, producing tomatoes, cereals, oilseeds and legumes.
 He was also a director of SPC Limited, a member of the state Food Industry Advisory Council, and a board member of the National Farmers Federation.

-Walsh was awarded a Centenary Medal in 2003 for services to the environment.
+Walsh was awarded a Centenary Medal in 2001 for "service to sustainable natural resources and as president of the Victorian Farmers Federation services to the environment."
 He is a keen Australian rules football fan, having served as a Boort player, committee man and selector.
 He was President of the Boort Football Club between 1988 and 1990.
 Walsh was also a member of the local Apex Club from 1982 to 1992, again including a term as President.

+Political career

 Walsh was elected to the Legislative Assembly at the 2002 election, easily retaining the seat for the National Party after the retirement of long-serving MP Barry Steggall.
 He was re-elected at the 2006 and 2010 elections, receiving 79.3% of the two-party preferred vote in 2010.